Most of the anxiety about AI in knowledge work is aimed at the wrong thing.

 Every profession has constants and variables.
 The variables are the tools, methods, and workflows required to execute at any given moment.
 The constants are harder to name but easier to recognise: the instincts, the judgment, the accumulated understanding that made you effective before you learned the tool you're using now.

-Designers worry about Figma being replaced.
+Designers worry that AI will produce better UI than they can.
 Writers worry about drafts being generated.
 Developers worry about code being auto-completed.
 These are concerns about the current medium of the work.
 Not the work itself.

-Some roles will compress.
+Some UI work will be produced by AI directly.
 Some workflows will disappear entirely.
 That has happened before and it will happen again.
 The people who navigated previous shifts were not the ones who held on to the old tool.
 They were the ones whose ability existed independent of it.

 The constants never lived in any tool.
 Understanding the people you're solving for.
 Holding the tension between what a business needs and what a person actually experiences.
 Recognising a problem nobody has named yet.
 These accumulated through years of paying attention, and they transfer.